x13945/Android-ImageMagick/README.md

 ###Introduction
 This Is a multi CPU-architecture port of ImageMagick on Android Platform, this repo provides you with the ".so" files necessary to perform android native processing using the Image Magick library version 6.7.3-0 on Android devices with Armeabi, Armeabi-v7a, Intel x86 or Mips processor CPUs/ABIs.

-It also provides the C/C++ code in the ImageMagick Library, its dependant libraries as well as the Android.mk files necessary for rebuilding using the Android Native Development Kit (NDK)
+It also provides the C/C++ code in the ImageMagick Library, its dependant libraries as well as the Android.mk files necessary for rebuilding using the Android Native Development Kit (NDK) within the android application,

-Within the android application, ImageMagick methods are accessed by use of Jmagick included in the src folder, JMagick is an open source Java interface of ImageMagick.
+ImageMagick methods are accessed by use of Jmagick included in the src folder, JMagick is an open source Java interface of ImageMagick.
 It is implemented in the form of a thin Java Native Interface (JNI) layer into the ImageMagick API. please take a look here http://sourceforge.net/projects/jmagick/
 PLEASE NOTE: I am not an expert on ImageMagick or Android Native Development, this repo is a result of intensive trial and error to avail to you these much sought after .so files for all CPUs.

 ###USAGE:
 For quick ImageMagick Usage in your android app, .....the following instructions are based on none-gradle build

 1. Simply copy the "libs" folder to your project folder
 2. Delete the CPU architecture folders of those CPU's architecure's you aren't targetting in the "libs" folder you've just copied.
 3. Go to "src" and copy "Magick" and "fakeawt", copy these to your "src" folder of your project